Do you consider yourself a leader or the boss?

 Being a leader is helpful at home, too.
 Kids and loved ones would rather deal with a leader than a boss-hole.

-Some good leadership qualities reminders to become a “bossome” leader people trip over their own feet to follow:
+Some effective leadership qualities reminders to become a “bossome” leader people trip over their own feet to follow:

 - Lead by example.
 A boss-hole likes to sit on the sidelines, allow others to do the hard work, and take all the credit.
 A leader is out in front of their people, showing the way.
 A leader is involved.
 A boss-hole just makes a request and walks away.

 - A purpose drives leaders.
 There is an overall goal or mission.
+Often a long term vision for the future.
 The people following the leader must be inspired and empowered and understand the mission.
-This is very different from providing a to-do list without any context other than “because I said, and I’m the boss!”
+This is very different from providing a to-do list without any context or direction other than the power play of “because I said, and I’m the boss!”

 - Leaders delegate.
 Boss-holes micromanage.
 A leader trusts their people, but a boss-hole struggles to relinquish control.
-A leader has surrounded themself with people that complement their weaknesses.
-A boss-hole hires people that don’t make them feel threatened.
+A great leader has surrounded themself with people that complement their weaknesses.
+A boss-hole hires employees that don’t make them feel threatened.
 A boss-hole always has a weaker team.
 The team can’t accomplish as much because they’re not empowered.
-The team is also weaker because the boss-hole doesn’t want strong employees that might shine brighter than they do.
+The team is also weaker because the boss-hole doesn’t want strong team members that might shine brighter than they do.

 - Leaders value earned respect.
 A boss-hole wants to be feared and uses that fear and threats to gain compliance.
-A leader is willing to use their enthusiasm, skill, and experience to become a leader people choose to follow.
+A leader is focused on using their enthusiasm, skill, influence, and experience to become a leader people choose to follow.
 Those that follow a boss-hole secretly want them to fail.

 It’s much more enjoyable to work for a good leader.
 Develop your leadership skills.
+Step into your leadership role.
 You’ll be helping yourself, your employees, and your family.